-If your vehicle is parked facing down a fairly steep hill, the seatback may not fold without some help from you.
-To fold the locked seatback forward, push the seatback toward the rear and lift this latch.
+If your vehicle is parked going down a fairly steep hill, the seatback may not fold without some help from you.
+To fold the locked seatback forward, push the seatback toward the rear as you lift this latch.
 Then the seatback will fold forward.
 The latch must be down for the seat to work properly.